prmtl/starwars_explorer/README.md

 Most important would be `DATABASE_URL` to point it to some SQL database, but it was only tested with PostgreSQL (but it is simple enough that there should be no problem with any kind, including SQLite)

+Whole app is left with `DEBUG` set to `True` which is obviously not a good idea to use in a production deployment.
+But since it is running on a development server (as requested) there is no point in turining it off.

 ## Running tests